Willson Contreras Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The Giants pitching staff is ninth in the league with a collective 9.3 strikeouts per nine innings.

-- The Giants have the 21st-ranked team ERA across all league pitching staffs (4.77).
+- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.47).

-- Giants pitchers combine to rank 21st in baseball in home runs surrendered (28 total, 1.4 per game).
+- The Giants rank 21st in baseball in home runs surrendered (29 total, 1.3 per game).

-- The Giants are sending Cobb (0-1) out to make his fifth start of the season.
-He is 0-1 with a 2.79 ERA and 22 strikeouts through 19 1/3 innings pitched.
+- Brebbia gets the call to start for the Giants, his first of the season.

-- The right-hander last appeared in relief on Sunday, when he threw 2/3 innings against the New York Mets while giving up hits.
+- The 32-year-old righty has appeared out of the bullpen 10 times this season.

 © 2023 Data Skrive.
 All rights reserved.